 History of the Community in the Parish:

-The Sisters of St Clare formerly of High Street, Newry trace their roots directly to St Clare of Assisi in the 13th C. In Ireland from 1629 the Poor Clares suffered years of persecution, exile and dislocation.
+The Sisters of St Clare formerly of High Street, Newry trace their roots directly to St Clare of Assisi in the 13th Century.
+In Ireland from 1629 the Poor Clares suffered years of persecution, exile and dislocation.
 In 1712 Dr Edmund Byrne invited the Galway Community to make a foundation in Channel Row, Dublin.
 From 1715-1750 they resided in Dorset St. During the Penal Times life for religious sisters was difficult.
 They remained faithful to their Religious Profession, but religious habit and emblems were abandoned.

 The 19th C brought poverty, unemployment and children were orphaned.
 In 1803 Marie O’Brien was the principal benefactor of an orphanage in Harold’s Cross and she needed a religious order to run it… The Archbishop John Thomas Troy and Fr Michael Kinsella OFM Cap approached the nuns in Dorset St and proposed the running of the orphanage to them.
 They accepted and the Sisters moved to Harold’s Cross in 1804.
 This step marks an important point in the history of the Order, with the Sisters taking on an active apostolate- at this moment the care of orphans.